• Skip to primary navigation

 Ingredients

-• 2 pounds Bartlett pears peeled and cut into ¾ inch cubes
+• 2 pounds pears I prefer the Bartlett variety, peeled, cored and cut into ¾ inch cubes

 Instructions

 • With a small sharp knife, split vanilla bean down one side of the pod.
 Open up the pod and lay it flat on your cutting board.
 Using the back of your knife, remove the black seeds from the interior of the pod by scraping from one end of the open pod to the other.
-Place seeds and empty pod in the baking dish along with the other ingredients.
+Place seeds and empty pod in a medium saucepan along with the pears, honey and salt.

-• Remove the pan from the oven.
-Using a spoon, remove and discard the vanilla bean pod and ginger slices.
-Mash pears with a potato masher or the back of a fork until they are create a chunky, rustic mash.
+• Remove the saucepan from the heat.
 Add lemon juice.
+Remove and discard the vanilla bean pod.
 Taste the mixture and season with additional lemon juice, salt or honey to taste.
 Once the compote has cooled, transfer to a clean jar and store in the refrigerator for up to one week.
+Freeze for longer storage.

 Notes